 It's our feeling that our lecture series should be an important complement to usual seminars which are mostly "results-oriented", and thus, we would like to provide the speaker plenty of time to cover the background material as completely as possible.
 The usual lecture is about two hours with a break in between and a small after-lecture discussion.
 We encourage speakers to devote the first half of their presentation to a pedagogical introduction to the topic.
 In fact, some lecturers in the past gave chalk talks!
 The second half is intended for material of current interest and active research.

-The lecture is currently held at MIT.
-While Wednesday afternoon is reserved for the talk, we schedule meetings of our speakers with interested faculty of all participating schools (Harvard-BU-MIT-BC) on the preceding Tuesday, Wednesday morning and Thursday morning.
-We will gladly accept a recommended list of people you would like to speak to.
+The lecture is currently held at MIT, the midpoint of BU and Harvard.
+While Wednesday afternoon is reserved for the talk, we schedule meetings of our speakers with interested faculty of all participating schools (BU-MIT-Harvard) on the Tuesday, Wednesday, and Thursday of the same week.

 BU: Ruslan Tazhigulov, Afra Panahi, Thomas Heavey, Asanga Bandara Ekanayaka Mudiyanselage, Mi Kyung Lee, David Stelter, George Pantelopulos